 The staff teaches campers the skills required to be successful members of their section.
 From starting fires, and preparing meals from scratch, to learning the paddle strokes necessary to navigate lakes and rivers, campers work toward mastery of all the requisite wilderness skills.
-By achieving the mastery of new skills, campers return year after year to help continue and eventually pass on the camp’s traditions
+By achieving the mastery of new skills, campers return year after year to help continue and eventually pass on the camp’s traditions to future generations.

 - To improve and master canoeing skills.

 - To camp for extended periods of time in a wilderness environment.

 - To learn decision-making for and with the group (vital to the success of the section).

 - To learn food preparation skills and cook over a fire to promote self-sufficiency on trip and at home.

 - To care for and respect trip equipment.